marklogic-community/marklogic-unit-test/CONTRIBUTING.md

 To deploy the marklogic-unit-test project by itself, run the following commands:

 - cd marklogic-unit-test-client
-- gradle mlDeploy
+- ../gradlew -i mlDeploy

-That process will create an application server on port 8090 (create a file marklogic-unit-test-client/gradle-local.properties and copy the `mlRestPort` property to change the port.)
+That process will create an application server on port 8008 (create a file marklogic-unit-test-client/gradle-local.properties and copy the `mlRestPort` property to change the port.)

 ##### Running Tests in the GUI

-Point a browser to http://localhost:8090/test/.
+Point a browser to http://localhost:8008/test/.

 ##### Running Tests with Gradle